QuiteSimplyTheGoat/urban-giggle/README.md

 Public release bucket for ExsoLauncher runtime artifacts.

-This repository intentionally contains only public build scripts and release assets.

 ## macOS Java 25 Runtime

 The launcher downloads the macOS code-mod runtime from the latest GitHub